-This document describes the introduction, configuration of Next Generation Encryption (NGE) from Cisco Unified Communications Manager (CUCM) 11.0 and later, to meet the enhanced security and performance requirements
+This document describes the configuration of Next Generation Encryption (NGE) from Cisco Unified Communications Manager (CUCM) 11.0 and later to meet the enhanced security and performance requirements.

 Cisco recommends that you have knowledge of these topics:

-The information in this document is based on Cisco CUCM 11.0, where EDCSA certificates are only supported for CallManager (CallManager-EDCSA)
+The information in this document is based on Cisco CUCM 11.0, where Elliptic Curve Digital Signature Algorithm (ECDSA) certificates are only supported for CallManager (CallManager-ECDSA).

-Note: CUCM 11.5 onwards supports tomcat-EDCSA certificates as well
+Note: CUCM 11.5 and later supports tomcat-ECDSA certificates as well.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

-This document can also be used with these software products and versions that support EDCSA certificates:
+This document can also be used with these software products and versions that support ECDSA certificates:

 Cisco Unified CM IM and Presence 11.5